ma-ha/easy-web-app/examples/openid/README.md

 This example is a bit more complex:
 - it serves a GUI with login button
-- an OpenID Connect provider is requried to do the login
+- an OpenID Connect provider is required to do the login
 - then redirects back to our GUI with an id token
 - the backend serves now an authorized GUI
-- a secured ReST API evaluates the JWT from the header and serves data if athorized
+- a secured ReST API evaluates the JWT from the header and serves data if authorized

 The example works with Auth0 as provider.
-The confoguration for the provider needs also some important steps:
+The configuration for the provider needs also some important steps:

 1. Create an API (or APP)
 2. Get the "Auth Domain", the "Client ID", the "Audience" (=API name) and the JSON Web Key Set URI (advanced config) and adjust the configuration